Clay246/n-body-Simulation/README.md

  - gravity is turned off when the objects come too close together;
  - objects will never strike each other.

+The simulation will of course become more inaccurate further into the animations (significantly, in fact, as the motion is chaotic); however, it is nevertheless interesting to see how the bodies can generally be expected to behave in various situations.
+Greater accuracy can be obtained with greater computation power and time.

 <img src="2-body.gif" width="45%" title="2-body"/> <img src="3-body.gif" width="45%" title="3-body"/>